sdu-be-22/DentCare/README.md

 # DentCare
 A website with fully-working appointment system for a dental clinic on Django, powered by Bootstrap.

+# Instructor

+• <a href="https://www.google.com/" target="_blank">Bissenbay Dauletbayev</a>

+# Team members

+• <a href="https://https://github.com/Abikeyev/" target="_blank">Alan Abikeyev</a>

+• Aiaru Kanatbekkyzy

+• <a href="https://https://github.com/boakwoon/" target="_blank">Pakiza Yessengazy</a>

 # Languages and Tools